 The SCLTDITF is a long-term disability plan that covers employees of the State of South Carolina, including all agencies and public school districts and all participating local governmental entities.
-The SCLTDITF provides disability payments to eligible employees.
+The SCLTDITF provides disability payments to eligible employees that have been approved for disability.

-Management of the Authority evaluated the net OPEB liability, OPEB expense, and related deferred outflows and inflows of resources associated with the SCLTDITF, and has concluded that these financial statement items are immaterial to the Authority's financial statements as of and for the fiscal year ended June 30, 2021.
+Management of the Authority evaluated the net OPEB liability, OPEB expense, and related deferred outflows and inflows of resources associated with the SCLTDITF, and has concluded that these financial statement items are immaterial to the Authority's financial statements as of and for the fiscal year ended June 30, 2023.
 Accordingly, no adjustments were made to the Authority's financial statements pursuant to the provisions of GASB Statement No. 75 for the SCLTDITF.